parse-community/docs/_includes/parse-server/file-adapters.md

 If you are using `Mongo` and don't need file encryption, there are no additional steps needed to use the `GridStoreAdapter`.
 If you'd like to enable file encryption follow these instructions to configure Parse Server to use `GridStoreAdapter` with file encryption.

-### Set up file encryption (available in parse-server 4.4.0+)
+### Set up file encryption
+File encryption is available in parse-server 4.4.0+.
 The `GridStoreAdapter` can encrypt files at rest in `Mongo` using AES256-GCM, allowing the adapter to detect if files are tampered with.

 To use, simply do any of the following:
 - Use the environment variable `PARSE_SERVER_ENCRYPTION_KEY`